Planning strategies

 The aim of the Coffs Harbour Local Growth Management Strategy (LGMS) is to provide a coordinated, strategic and planned approach to cater for growth in our local government area to 2040.

-The revised LGMS consists of nine chapters.
-Eight of the nine chapters have been completed and adopted by both City of Coffs Harbour and NSW Department of Planning, Industry and Environment.
+The LGMS consists of nine chapters, which have been adopted by both City of Coffs Harbour and NSW Department of Planning, Housing and Infrastructure.

 The Local Strategic Planning Statement ('the Statement') provides a 20-year land use planning vision for the Coffs Harbour Local Government Area (LGA).
 It identifies 16 Planning Priorities to be delivered in four themes to 2040.